akinyiliz/alx-low_level_programming/0x00-hello_world/README.md

 # 0x00.
 C - Hello, World
-In this project, I learnt about compilation of C files using `gcc` and text-printinf functions in C.
+In this project, I learnt about compilation of C files using `gcc` and text-printing functions in C.

 ## Tasks
 **0. Preprocessor**